-BEIRUT, Lebanon, MARCH 5, 2009 (Zenit.org).- Father Samir Khalil Samir, a native of Egypt and longtime resident of the Middle East, says he does not fear Muslims.
+BEIRUT, Lebanon, MARCH 5, 2009 (Zenit.org) - Father Samir Khalil Samir, a native of Egypt and longtime resident of the Middle East, says he does not fear Muslims.

 Knowing their faith and knowing the Gospel, the Gospel cannot fear the Koran, in his expert opinion.

 The Jesuit priest teaches Catholic theology and Islamic studies at St. Joseph University in Beirut, is founder of the CEDRAC research institute and is author of, most recently, “111 Questions on Islam” (Ignatius).

 Part 1 of the interview appeared Wednesday.

 Q: What are the most common preconceptions about Islam you encounter among practicing Christians?

 Father Samir: The most common preconceptions are rather negative: Muslims are not modern people; they are not open to others; Muslims are a violent group — things like that.

 You find the same negative preconceptions when you hear what Muslims say about Christians: They are unbelievers, pagans, immoral; they are aggressive.

 What you hear about the United States is also very negative: It is imperialistic, it uses its power to dominate other people, etc.